Bahai Library Online

 1994-04-27

-At the same time, rampant materialism must give way to a more balanced view of the world, in which everyone has the right to a reasonable standard of living and in which resources can be conserved.
-At present, a cycle of slump and boom characterises western economies, while industrialised former communist countries strive to adapt to market forces, and much of the developing world struggles against poverty and a world economic system loaded against them.
+The current economic model depends on greater and greater consumption by the individual.
+This is not a sustainable model, neither is it good for the environment.
+Rampant materialism must give way to a more balanced view of the world, in which everyone has the right to a reasonable standard of living and in which resources can be conserved.
+At present, much of the developing world struggles against poverty and a world economic system which is loaded against them.

 Work and the Individual